manjotmb20/Rdatasets/doc/Stat2Data/rst/CrackerFiber.rst

 Format
 ~~~~~~

-A dataset with 48 observations on the following 3 variables.
+A data frame with 48 observations on the following 3 variables.

 +--------------+-------------------------------------------------------------+
 | ``Subj``     | ID for the subject                                          |